rcc-uchicago/murals/data-sample/README.md

 ## Process

-The provided sample was CSV formatted with embedded commas, so we converted it to TSV-format ([`data.tsv`](data.tsv) to enable easy column cutting from the command line (`cut -f 8`).
+The provided sample was CSV formatted with embedded commas, so we converted it to TSV-format ([`data.tsv`](data.tsv) to enable easy column cutting from the command line (`cut -f 8 data.tsv`).

-The first order of business was to extract out the uniqe locations (`cut -f 8 data.tsv | sort | uniq > places.txt`) and determine their geocoordinates.
+The first order of business was to extract out the unique locations (`cut -f 8 data.tsv | sort | uniq > places.txt`) and determine their geocoordinates.
 We wrote a little script, [`geocode.js`](geocode.js), to do this, which utilizes Google's geocoding API.
 We used this script to output [`locations.ndj`](locations.ndj), a newline-delimited JSON file containing the provided addresses along with their geocoordinates.

 The last step was to convert the derived geocoded data to valid [geojson](http://geojson.org/).
 Our little [`makegeojson.coffee`](makegeojson.coffe) script was used to convert the `locations.ndj` data into [`data.geojson`](data.geojson).